gusb79/chef-lcd-badge/cookbooks/tomcat/README.md

-# tomcat
+# Recipe for tomcat installations

-TODO: Enter the cookbook description here.
+Install tomcat and configure admin user and webUIs